AryamanTheProjectMaker/Aryaman-s-SmartBin-Porfolio/index.md

 <img src="pushbutton_diagram.png" width="400"/>

+Figure 1.
+A diagram of how a push button works

 #### Pullup
 In a push-button circuit, a pull-up resistor ensures that the input pin of a microcontroller reads a HIGH (or logic 1) state when the button is not pressed.
 When the button is pressed, the pull-up resistor allows current to flow, causing the input pin to read a LOW (or logic 0) state.
 This prevents the input from floating, which can lead to unpredictable behavior and false readings.
 ## Modification 2: LED